pipettes_lg.jpg

 PhD Student (Chemistry/Life Sciences, co-supervised by Prof Yaliraki, Prof Tate, Dr Walport)

 Kevin graduated from Princeton University with a degree in chemical engineering.
-Inspired by the work he did in de novo protein design, he is now pursuing a MRes+PhD in chemical biology to research new potential druggable sites in human disease-associated proteins and improve our understanding of allosteric mechanisms.
+Inspired by the work he did in de novo protein design, he is now pursuing a PhD in chemical biology to research new potential druggable sites in human disease-associated proteins and improve our understanding of allosteric mechanisms.
 As this is his first time living outside of the US, he spends his weekends traipsing around Europe, hiking in breathtaking locales, and definitely soaking in the sun when given the (limited) opportunity.

 20191127_220407.jpg